Chagrin Valley Timeline

 As Ida continues to make soap for friends and family, they encourage her to start a business.
-So the business needs a name.
+The business needed a name.
 Ida and Howard live in Chagrin Falls.
 Their home overlooks the Chagrin River in a region called the Chagrin Valley.
-Ida makes soap and Howard makes woodcrafts, thus Chagrin Valley Soap and Craft is born.
+Ida makes soap and Howard makes woodcrafts, thus Chagrin Valley Soap & Craft is born.

 2005 Chagrin Valley Soap Ida’s Full-Time Career